High-Risk Business Loans: The Essential Guide

 Annual Revenue & Cash Flow

 Many lenders prefer businesses with high annual revenue, typically over $100k.
-Equally important as revenue is your cash flow since that’s the primary source of repayment.
+Equally important as revenue is your cash flow, since that’s the primary source of repayment.
 Businesses with low or inconsistent cash flow are considered risky.
+Lenders evaluate cash flow by reviewing recent bank statements to assess the financial health and risk associated with the business.

 The Five Cs of Credit